EmiCastro01/Internet-Simulator-C/README.md

 # TP FINAL AYED

-In this repository, user can simulate an Internet Network system.
+In this project, user can simulate an Internet Network system.
 The system can manage every machine, like routers or terminals, send data in pages, see how routers divides the pages on several packets, see the net congestion, etc.

 The user can edit: